 WNTR includes capabilities to:

-- Generate water network models from scratch or from existing EPANET-formatted water network model input (EPANET INP) files [Ross00] [RWTS20].
+Generate water network models from scratch or from existing EPANET-formatted water network model input (EPANET INP) files [Ross00] [RWTS20].
 See EPANET documentation on INP file format for more details.

-- Modify network structure by adding/removing components and changing component characteristics
+Modify network structure by adding/removing components or changing component characteristics

-- Modify network operation by changing initial conditions, component settings, and time-based and conditional controls
+Modify network operation by changing initial conditions, component settings, supply and demand, and time-based and conditional controls

-- Add disruptive incidents including damage to tanks, valves, and pumps, pipe leaks, power outages, contaminant injection, and changes to supply and demand
+Add disruptive incidents including damage to tanks, valves, and pumps, pipe leaks, power outages, contaminant injection, and environmental changes

-- Simulate network hydraulics and water quality using pressure-driven or demand-driven hydraulic simulation, and the ability to pause and restart simulations
+Simulate network hydraulics and water quality using pressure dependent demand or demand-driven hydraulic simulation, and the ability to pause and restart simulations

 These capabilities can be linked together in many different ways.
 Figure 2 illustrates four example use cases, from simple to complex.

 While EPANET includes some features to model and analyze water distribution system resilience, WNTR was developed to greatly extend these capabilities.
-WNTR provides a flexible platform for modeling a wide range of disruptive incidents and repair strategies, and pressure-driven hydraulic simulation is included to model the system during low pressure conditions.
-Furthermore, WNTR is compatible with widely used scientific computing packages for Python, including NetworkX [HaSS08], Pandas [Mcki13], Numpy [VaCV11], Scipy [VaCV11], and Matplotlib [Hunt07].
+WNTR provides a flexible platform for modeling a wide range of disruptive incidents and repair strategies, and includes an extensible hydraulic simulator.
+Furthermore, WNTR is compatible with widely used scientific computing packages for Python, including NetworkX [HaSS08], pandas [Mcki13], NumPy [VaCV11], SciPy [VaCV11], and Matplotlib [Hunt07].
 These packages allow the user to build custom analysis directly in Python, and gain access to tools that analyze the structure of complex water distribution networks, analyze time-series data from simulation results, run simulations efficiently, and create high-quality graphics and animations.